pinobatch/nrom-template/README.md

 The MSYS project ports Make, Coreutils, Bash, and other key parts of the GNU operating environment to Windows.
 [Git for Windows] includes Bash and Coreutils.
+If you're installing Git for the first time, keep the default settings except for two.
+If you don't know what a `:wq` is, change the editor from Vim to something else.
+Then on "Configuring the terminal emulator to use with Git Bash", select "Use Windows' default console window" instead of WinPTY so that you can see the output of `make`.
 To add Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
 This method adds to `Path` a folder called `bin` directly inside your user profile folder, such